Thomas Poulsen

-Thomas Poulsen (born 16 February 1970) is a Danish competition rower, Olympic champion and world record holder.
+Thomas Poulsen (born 16 February 1970 in Hørsholm, Denmark) is a Danish competition rower, Olympic champion and world record holder.

 Poulsen won a gold medal in lightweight coxless four at the 1996 Summer Olympics as part of the Gold Four.
 He was member of the team that set a world record in 1999, with the time 5:45.60 (for 2000 metres).

+He represented the club Danske Studenters roklub.

+He was named Danish Sports Name of the Year in 1998.